fredjk-gh/ObservatoryPlugins/README.md

 # ObservatoryPlugins
 A suite of plugins for Elite ObservatoryCore (https://github.com/Xjph/ObservatoryCore).

-For either plugin, simply unzip the dll and drop it in the plugins/ folder in your ObservatoryCore installation.
+For all plugins, unzip the dll into the plugins/ folder in your ObservatoryCore installation.

 Feel free to open an issue if something doesn't work, or reach out in the ObservatoryCore discord.

 ## Fleet Commander

-### Release notes: 0.0.30.1958
+### Release notes: 0.0.92.1935-beta
 As of Odyssey Update 9 (Dec.
 2021), the game is not writing "CarrierJump" events to the journal file (see https://issues.frontierstore.net/issue-detail/46996), resulting in slightly degraded functionality when jumping your carrier while not docked on it.

+As of Odyssey Update 11 (Mar.
+2022), the game is not writing StationName/StationId properties to location events, further complicating matters.
+I've managed to work around this for the moment.

 ## Prospector

-### Release notes: No release yet
+### Release notes: 0.0.92.1935-beta

-There is no release for this plugin yet because it depends on code that is newer than the latest release of Observatory Core (Dec.
-18, 2021): https://github.com/Xjph/ObservatoryCore/pull/49.

-However, if you're running from a local debug build, it should run fine if you are caught up to latest version.
+Finally, a release!
+Update 11 triggered some updates which mean the bug I was blocked on is fixed in the latest version of Observatory Core!

+Give these a try and let me know if you have any issues!